 This programme is for state-funded secondary schools in England.
 Mastery Advocates should be teachers with the commitment, experience and authority to lead developmental work across a maths department.
 The support of the Head of Maths, and the headteacher or a member of SLT, is also essential.
-In 2023/24, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.
+In 2024/25, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.

-Find out more

-Search secondary teaching for mastery online or contact your local Maths Hub:

-admin@londonsouthwestmathshub.co.uk

-Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools.
+Find out more Search secondary teaching for mastery online or contact your local Maths Hub: info@londonsouthwestmathshub.co.uk Benefits - Your students will develop a deep, secure and connected understanding of the maths they are learning - You will begin to develop teaching for mastery approaches within your own classroom - You and your head of department will begin to develop an understanding of the practices and principles aligned to teaching for mastery - You will begin to support the teachers in your department to develop teaching for mastery approaches in their practice